alipay/alipay-sdk-net-all/v3/docs/AlipayEbppInvoiceInstitutionApi.md

 <a name="modify"></a>
 # **Modify**
-> Object Modify (AlipayEbppInvoiceInstitutionModifyModel alipayEbppInvoiceInstitutionModifyModel = null)
+> AlipayEbppInvoiceInstitutionModifyResponseModel Modify (AlipayEbppInvoiceInstitutionModifyModel alipayEbppInvoiceInstitutionModifyModel = null)

 制度编辑